2025 ISAKOS Biennial Congress Paper

 Introduction

-Posterior Tibial Slope (PTS) ≥12º is regarded as one of the risk factors for Anterior Cruciate Ligament (ACL) reconstruction graft failure.
-Several methods to measure PTS have been reported with varying degrees of accuracy.
+Posterior Tibial Slope (PTS) ≥12º is a risk factor for Anterior Cruciate Ligament (ACL) and ACL rupture.
+Several measurement techniques have been reported with varying degrees of accuracy.

 Aims:

-Investigate whether sagittal series on Magnetic Resonance Imaging (MRI) and Computed Tomography (CT) reconstructed with respect to the axial series to either be, parallel to the ACL or perpendicular to the posterior femoral condylar axis (PFCA), affect PTS measurements.
+Investigate whether sagittal series on MRI and CT reconstructed with respect to the axial series to either, parallel to the ACL or perpendicular to the posterior femoral condylar axis (PFCA), affect PTS measurements.

 Methods

-Twenty patients undergoing ACL revision surgery between November 2019 and September 2022 were included.
-The medial posterior tibial slope (MPTS) and lateral posterior tibial slope (LPTS) were measured and compared using the method of Hudek et al. on sagittal MRI, initial sagittal CT acquisition, sagittal CT reconstructed to correspond to the MRI and sagittal CT reconstructed perpendicular to the PFCA.
+Twenty patients undergoing revision ACL surgery between November 2019 and September 2022 were included.
+Medial PTS (MPTS) and lateral PTS (LPTS) were measured and compared using the method of Hudek et al. on sagittal MRI, initial sagittal CT acquisition, sagittal CT reconstructed to correspond to MRI and sagittal CT reconstructed perpendicular to PFCA.

 Results

-MRI produced greater mean PTS measurements compared to the different CT reconstructions.
-Mean LPTS measurements were greater than MPTS measurements across all imaging modalities but only significant for MRI studies (p=0.01).
-There was no significant difference between PTS measurements for CT as per MRI and perpendicular to PFCA.
-Intraclass correlation coefficient (ICC) demonstrated good agreement (0.64) for LPTS measurements on MRI but poor agreement for MPTS measured on CT orientated to MRI (0.15) and perpendicular to PFCA.
-(0.16)
+MRI produced greater mean PTS measurements (MPTS 5.88º, LPTS 7.57º) compared to different CT reconstructions (MRI alignment: MPTS 5.26º LPTS 6.35º; PFCA alignment: MPTS 5.09º LPTS 5.83º).
+Mean LPTS measurements were greater than MPTS measurements across all imaging modalities but only significant for MRI (p=0.01).
+No significant difference was observed between PTS measurements for CT as per MRI or perpendicular to PFCA.
+Intraclass correlation coefficient demonstrated good agreement (0.64) for LPTS measurements on MRI but poor agreement for MPTS measured on CT orientated to MRI (0.15) and perpendicular to PFCA (0.16).

 Conclusion

-PTS measurements have a high degree of variability and inaccuracy between imaging modalities and raters with no significant difference in measurements according to different CT reconstructions observed.
-One must take great care with PTS measurements when considering slope-changing osteotomy during ACL revision surgery.
+PTS measurements have a high degree of variability and inaccuracy between imaging modalities and raters with no significant difference in measurements according to different CT reconstructions.
+One must take great care with PTS measurements when considering slope-changing osteotomy during revision ACL surgery.

 Level of evidence: IV.